aanslab-papers/2023-fully-discrete-lyapunov-consistent-discretizations/README.md

 `-max_cases_monitor`: print the temporal evolution of the maximum norm of the solution.

 `-rrk_monitor`: print the evolution of the Lyapunov functional and its time derivative.

+# 💡 **Notice:**

+The SSDC library is a proprietary software package.
+The library is the intellectual property of King Abdullah University of Science and Technology (KAUST) and is owned by the institution.
+It is licensed and developed with several industry partners.
+Therefore, it cannot be shared, copied, or distributed.

+However, as part of the manuscript review process, we have provided you with the source codes and binary codes required to simulate the susceptible–infected (SI) PDE model, the susceptible-exposed-infectious (SEI) PDE model, and the oncolytic M1 virotherapy PDE model reported in the manuscript.

+These shared codes allow you to reproduce the simulations.
+Users have the freedom to customize various aspects of the library by utilizing the available SSDC library options.
+These options enable you to adjust the dimensionality of the problem (1D, 2D, or 3D), configure the mesh, define time-stepping approaches, use adaptivity, visualize the results, and monitor the simulation progress.